 With so many products available for home flooring, it’s easy to overlook some options.
-Concrete was once considered only a subfloor material to cover with something else, but advanced decorative methods and colorful stain options make it a great choice as finished flooring.
+In the past, concrete was used as a subfloor material to cover with something else, now decorative concrete methods make it a modern choice for finished flooring.

 Carpet is a mainstay in homes around the country.
 It’s familiar, safe, and maybe in your home already.
 But, just because it’s there doesn’t mean it’s the best flooring option for your home.

 To help you on your journey to new flooring, we’re comparing concrete vs. carpet flooring.
-From price and maintenance to sound control and pets, we’re exploring the difference, the pros, and cons of concrete vs carpet flooring.
+From price and maintenance to sound control and pets, we’re exploring the differences, pros, and cons!

 The Question of Cost